-At this point, it is not clear what traits listed in Table 2 might be necessary foundations for BPS.
+At this point, it is not clear what traits in Table 2 might be necessary foundations for BPS.
 The vocal learning hypothesis states that complex vocal learning is a necessary foundation, and hence predicts that chimps and bonobos (who share only the third and fourth traits in the table with humans) are incapable of BPS.
-However, it may be that complex vocal learning is not enough, and that openended vocal learning (and its concomitant brain substrates) is also necessary.
+However, it may be that complex vocal learning is not enough, and that open-ended vocal learning (and its concomitant brain substrates) is also necessary.
 Only comparative work with other species can resolve this question.
-For example, starlings have open-ended vocal learning, and are thus a logical choice for testing an open-ended vocal learning hypothesis for BPS.
-If starlings are not capable of BPS, however, then it may be that openended vocal learning and nonvocal movement imitation are necessary foundations for BPS, a hypothesis that could be tested with dolphins (who share all traits in Table 2 with humans).
+For example, starlings have open-ended vocal learning,38 and are thus a logical choice for testing an open-ended vocal learning hypothesis for BPS.
+If Starlings are not capable of BPS, however, then it may be that open-ended vocal learning and non-vocal movement imitation are necessary foundations for BPS, a hypothesis that could be tested with dolphins (who share all traits in table 2 with humans).

-Stepping back, the fundamental question that needs to be addressed by comparative research is "What kinds of brains are capable of BPS?"
-If the mechanisms of BPS are similar across different species, then such work can help identify the evolutionary foundations of BPS in humans.
+Stepping back, the fundamental question that needs to be addressed by comparative research is "What kinds of brains are capable of BPS?".
+Such work can help identify the evolutionary foundations of BPS in humans.